sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/CACHE-INTEGRATION.md

 }
 ```

-Example #1 Caching a read request
+Example #1 Eplicit caching of a read request

 ```
 <?php